-Below, see what UX design looks like, specific in a lean development environment.
+Below, see what UX design looks like, specifically in a lean development environment.

 Content first customer experience design

-According to Stephanie, content-first consumer design is the lowest risk way to design and reduces costs.
+According to Stephanie, content-first consumer design is the lowest risk way to design and reduce costs.
 Her system starts with what the hero (customer) needs to win (achieve goals).